trueos/trueos-docs/trueos-handbook/using.rst

 started and to later refer if problems are encountered with a Windows application.

-Wine can be installed using :ref:`AppCafe®`.
+Wine can be installed using |appcafe|.
 Once installed, it can be started by typing :command:`winecfg` in the command line.
 The first time running this utility, it may prompt to install needed packages.
 If prompted, click :guilabel:`Install` in the pop-up menu.